nanleij/Clustered-Low-Rank-SDP-solver/README.md

 # Functionality
 Functions include
-- solvempmp, which converts multivariate polynomial programs to a clustered low-rank SDP and calls the solver.
+- `solvempmp`, which converts multivariate polynomial programs to a clustered low-rank SDP and calls the solver.
-- prepareabc, which does the conversion for a single constraint.
+- `prepareabc`, which does the conversion for a single constraint.
 - functions to create sample points and bases

 # Dependencies
-- Arblib, for arbitrary precision arithmetic
+- `Arblib`, for arbitrary precision arithmetic
-- BlockDiagonals
+- `BlockDiagonals`
-- GenericSVD
+- `GenericSVD`
-- GenericLinearAlgebra
+- `GenericLinearAlgebra`

 # References
 TODO: add main references